Let's get real

 Associated Types Series

 In my last article I gave an incorrect explanation for why Swift has associated types.
-It was half-correct in that specific knowledge of the types gives the compiler the ability to optimize but that's really an orthogonal issue and . . .
+It was half-correct in that specific knowledge of the types gives the compiler the ability to optimize but . . .